Chouffy/chouffy.github.io/docs/Software/Proxmox.md

 		- Find the ZFS path with `zfs list`
 - Update Proxmox: `qm rescan`
 - If you use [[GUID Partition Table]]
+### Backup to USB External Drive
+- Have an existing `ext4` partition
+	- Or create it, check [[fstab#USB Disks]]
+- Create a folder and `mount /dev/sdba1 /mnt/folder`
+- Add the folder in Datacenter, Storage → Add Directory
 ## Sources
 -  [Before I do anything on Proxmox, I do this first...  - YouTube](https://www.youtube.com/watch?v=GoZaMgEgrHw)